Seifert hypersurfaces of 2-knots and Chern-Simons functional: Examples and Applications

-\subsubsection{Rigidity of $\{Q^j_K\}_{j \in \Z_{>0}}$}
+\subsubsection{Rigidity of $\{\im cs_{K, j} \}_{j \in \Z_{>0}}$}

-The invariant $\tilde{d}(K)$ is determined from the $d$-invariant of a Seifert hypersurface.
-We will see similar properties hold for a certain class of $2$-knots.
-We combine \cref{2-knot1} (1) and \cref{2-knot2} obtain the following theorem: \begin{thm} Suppose that an oriented homology 3-sphere $Y$ is a Seifert hypersurface of a given oriented 2-knot $K$, $r_0(Y)=\nu(Y)$ and $l^0_{Y}=1$.
-Then we have the equality $Q^j_K= r_0(Y)$ for any $j \in \Z_{>0}$. \end{thm} \begin{proof}By \cref{2-knot2} and \cref{2-knot1}, we have the inequality
+The invariant $\tilde{d}(K)$ is determined by the $d$-invariant of a Seifert hypersurface.
+We will see that similar properties hold for $\im cs_{K, j} $ of a certain class of $2$-knots.
+We give a sufficient condition on Seifert hypersurfaces to determine $\im cs_{K, j}$.